Explore UAB

 University of Alabama at Alabama, UAB

-Richard Kennedy, MD, PhD, is Associate Professor in the Division of Gerontology, Geriatrics, and Palliative Care at the University of Alabama at Birmingham Heersink School of Medicine.
+Richard Kennedy, PhD, is an Associate Professor in the Division of Gerontology, Geriatrics, and Palliative Care at the University of Alabama at Birmingham Heersink School of Medicine.
 He has been actively involved in aging and outcomes research for over 25 years when he began assisting with drafts of an Outcomes Module for Dementia (OMD) through the nationally-recognized Center for Outcomes Research and Effectiveness at the University of Arkansas for Medical Sciences.
 He then began a career in delirium research under the mentorship of Paula Trzepacz, MD, an internationally recognized leader in the field.
 His work focuses on the intersection of medical illness and cognition in aging-related disorders including delirium, Alzheimer’s disease, traumatic brain injury, Parkinson’s disease, and mobility as well as normal cognitive aging.
 He serves as Associate Director for the Data Core of the UAB Alzheimer's Disease Center and as the primary biostatistician for the UAB Morris K. Udall Parkinson’s Disease Center and Traumatic Brain Injury Model Systems.
 He is PI on multiple NIH-funded methodological grants for the modeling of Alzheimer's disease clinical trials and for utilizing electronic health record (EHR) data to identify predictors of delirium.
 He is active in the training of new investigators, having served as a research mentor for more than 20 graduate students, post-doctoral fellows, and junior faculty members spanning the fields of psychiatry, psychology, biostatistics, health behavior, nursing, emergency medicine, and neuroscience.
 He has also co-directed the Introduction to Biostatistics core class for Graduate Biomedical Sciences for the past 5 years and developed and taught a core curriculum on consultation/liaison psychiatry (including delirium and dementia) for medical students.

 Shea Polancich, PhD, RN